 - 1. Maximum setback from the legal or existing or proposed right of way: Monument Display Features are most safely visible to motorists when the display is located closer to the lane of travel.
 Therefore, the nearest edge of the active area of a Monument Display shall be located no more than thirty-five (35) feet from the edge of the legal or existing or proposed right of way of the roadway from which the Monument Display is intended to be primarily visible. - 2.
-Minimum setback/buffer from existing residences: A Monument Display shall be a minimum of three hundred (300) feet from any existing single-family detached residential structure at the time a Monument Display permit application is submitted.
+Minimum setback from existing residences: A Monument Display shall be a minimum of three hundred (300) feet from any existing single-family detached residence at the time a Monument Display permit application is submitted. - C. The site improvements/layout shall be coordinated with the Redevelopment Entity.